-In order to gain insight into the first research question on legal and societal differences between Germany, Singapore, Thailand and Indonesia, a basic macroeconomic comparison is noted in Table 1.
-This indicates that Germany and Singapore are well-developed economies, with GDP figures per head among the highest in the world (World Factbook 2003).
-Indonesia, with its vast population and low GDP per head, is a developing country trying to make use of its cheap labour force (Kamoche 2000).
-Thailand is more developed than Indonesia but not as developed as Singapore or Germany (Rowley & Benson 2002) - see table 1.
+In order to gain insight into the first research question on societal differences between Germany, Singapore, Thailand and Indonesia, a basic macro-economic comparison is noted in Table 1.
+It needs to be noted that the basis for analysis was the objective data in the World Fact Book and not the perceptions of the study participants.

+The analysis confirms that Germany and Singapore are well-developed economies, with GDP figures per head among the highest in the world (World Factbook 2003).
+Thailand is more developed than Indonesia but not as developed as Singapore or Germany (Rowley and Benson 2002).
+Indonesia, with its vast population and low GDP per head, is a developing country trying to make use of its cheap labour force (Kamoche 2000) - see table 1.